theirc/airbel/src/_projects/coach-erevu.md

     link:
     link_title:
     description_markdown: >-
-      SMS-based cognitive behavioral therapy tested with teachers in Nyarugusu, Tanzania.
+      We test SMS-based cognitive behavioral therapy&nbsp; with teachers in Nyarugusu, Tanzania.
   - date: 2017-06-01 00:00:00
-    title: Product requirement and project plan
+    title: Finalized product requirements and project plan
     link: 'https://rescue.box.com/s/xu0dxyzk0pfxaw5ztdmioykcqlf7byc6'
     link_title:
     description_markdown: >-
-      Finalized product requirements and project plan.
       This document is an overview of Dandelion’s product requirement, followed by a more detailed project plan.
-It aims to answer the fundamental questions that will drive our next 12 months of work.
+It aims to answer the fundamental questions that will drive the next 12 months of work.
   - date: 2016-08-01 00:00:00
-    title: Design brief created
+    title: Design brief is created
     link: 'https://rescue.box.com/s/4wn8qq49shabp18qckagctfcf3439vpr'
     link_title:
     description_markdown: >-
-      Brief on how to build on user experience for education in conflict areas in Niger and Tanzania.
+      A brief on how to build on user experience for education in conflict areas in Niger and Tanzania is developed.
   - date: 2016-06-01 00:00:00
     title: Field research
     link: >-